HsiehMinChien/Order-and-Bargain-system/README.md

 | Time          | timestamp        | NO   |     | CURRENT_TIMESTAMP | on update CURRENT_TIMESTAMP |
 +---------------+------------------+------+-----+-------------------+-----------------------------+

-- Set the MySQL accout can execute SELECT, INSERT, UPDATE function on table 1-3.
+- Set the MySQL account can execute SELECT, INSERT, UPDATE function on table 1-3.
 Then you can start to use this system.

 - For account check mechanism:
-  You have to make sure location of check file then modify url in script.
+  You have to make sure location of check file then modify url in script. e.g The file location: http://localhost/check_account.php
+      Then modify url as '/check_account.php'.